oroinc/documentation/user_guide/zendesk.rst

 On the Zendesk Side
 -------------------

-The only thing you will need on the Zendesk side, is to get your API token:
+The only thing you will need from Zendesk is your API token:

 - Open your account and go to the *Admin* page.